- About

 Profile

-Dr. Cassidy has spent her nursing career working with the pediatric population as she advocates for improving pediatric health outcomes through local, regional, and national initiatives.
-Dr. Cassidy has received several awards for advocacy and clinical expertise: American Academy of Nurse Practitioners State Advocacy Award, Pennsylvania Nightingale Award and Pittsburgh Magazine’s Excellence in Nursing.
+Dr. Cassidy has dedicated her nursing career to working with the pediatric population, consistently advocating for the improvement of pediatric health outcomes through local, regional, and national initiatives.
+She has received multiple awards recognizing her advocacy and clinical expertise, including the American Academy of Nurse Practitioners State Advocacy Award, the Pennsylvania Nightingale Award, Cameo’s of Caring Nurse Educator Award, and Pittsburgh Magazine’s Excellence in Nursing award.

 Clinical Emphasis

-Pediatric nurse practitioner, specializing in adolescent medicine, specifically adolescent sexual health care.
+Dr. Cassidy is a Pediatric nurse practitioner specializing in adolescent medicine, specifically adolescent sexual health care.